XRPLF/xrpl-dev-portal/content/tutorials/production-readiness/look-up-transaction-results.md

 - The XRP `Balance` in this account changes from `396015176` to `396015164` [drops of XRP][].
 This decrease of exactly 12 drops represents the [transaction cost](transaction-cost.html), as specified in the `Fee` field of the transaction.

-- The [`AccountTxnID`](transaction-common-fields.html#accounttxnid) changes to reflect that this transaction is now the one most recently sent from this address.
+- The [`AccountTxnID`](transaction-common-fields.html#accounttxnid) changes to show that this transaction is now the one most recently sent from this address.

 - The previous transaction to affect this account was the transaction `E710CADE7FE9C26C51E8630138322D80926BE91E46D69BF2F36E6E4598D6D0CF`, which executed in ledger version 46447387, as specified in the `PreviousTxnID` and `PreviousTxnLgrSeq` fields.
 (This may be useful if you want to walk backwards through the account's transaction history.)